-Thankfully in the face of rising concerns over Cayman's environment, many community members and organisations are stepping up to do their part.
+In the face of rising concerns about Cayman's environment, many in the the community are stepping up to do their part.

-Here, you'll find our guide to Cayman's Green Scene, which outlines current environmental issues and the initiatives in place to combat them.
+Here, you'll find our guide to Cayman's Green Scene, which outlines current environmental issues, the initiatives in place to combat them and how you can get involved.

 Environmental issues facing Cayman